Bose-Einstein Condensate Dark Matter Halos confronted with galactic rotation curves: Confronting the model with rotation curve data

-We confront the BEC+baryonic model with ($HI$ and $H_{\alpha }$) rotation curve data of 6 well-tested galaxies already employed in \cite{gerg} for testing a brane-world model.
-These were extracted from a larger sample given in \cite{palu} by requiring i) sufficient and accurate data for each galaxy and ii) spherical structure of the bulge (no rings and bars).
-For comparison, the NFW+baryonic model is also tested on the same sample and the respective rotation curves are plotted for both models on Figs. \ref{rotcurvHSB1} and \ref{rotcurvHSB2}.
+In order to validate the BEC+baryonic model, we confront it with rotation curve data of 6 well-tested galaxies (which were already employed in \cite{gerg} for testing a brane-world model).
+The data was obtained from a sample given in \cite{palu}, and meets the following criteria: (i) it has to be among the best accuracies obtained from the sample and (ii) the bulge has to be spherically symmetric.
+As a check we also fitted the NFW + baryonic model with the same data set.
+The respective rotation curves are plotted for both models on Figs. \ref {rotcurvHSB1} and \ref{rotcurvHSB2}.
 The small humps on both figures are due to the baryonic component.
-For the investigated galaxies we have derived the best fitting values of the baryonic model parameters $I_{0,b}$, $ n$, $r_{0}$, $r_{b}$, $I_{0,d}^{HSB}$ $h^{HSB}$ from the available photometric data.
-The BEC and NFW parameters, respectively were calculated (together with the corresponding baryonic parameters) by fitting these models to the rotation curve data.
-These are collected in Tables~\ref{Tablehsbphoto} and \ref{Tablehsbpar}.
+From the available photometric data the best fitting values were derived for the baryonic model parameters $I_{0,b}$, $n$, $r_{0}$ , $r_{b}$, $I_{0,d}^{HSB}$ $h^{HSB}$.
+By fitting BEC and NFW models to the investigated rotation curve data, the parameters for these models (as well as the corresponding baryonic parameters) were calculated.
+The parameter values are indicated in Tables~\ref{Tablehsbphoto} and \ref {Tablehsbpar}.

 Both the BEC and NFW DM models give comparable $\chi _{\min }^{2}$ values (within 1$\sigma $\ confidence level) for HSB I galaxies.
 In case of galaxies with extended flat regions (HSB II), the NFW DM model fits better the rotation curves, nevertheless BEC model give rotational curves which fall outside the 1$\sigma $ confidence level.